 What is the FreeX WiFi Thermal Printer?

 The headline says it all.
 There is no shortage of wired label printers on the market, from my favorites to large commercial units like the Epson C7500G (an ink-based unit!) or the Honeywell PM43A, and others in between.
 The wireless market is a bit more scarce, depending on where you look and your needs.
 The two easiest to find that don't cost a fortune (That Honeywell unit is wireless) are the Dymo LabelWriter Wireless (doesn't print shipping labels), the Brother QL-1100NWB label printer, and the Zebra ZD620d (Bluetooth).
 There are a host of other random brands on Amazon that tout Bluetooth capability, too.
 Unsurprisingly, they all look either like the Rollo or the Brother QL-1110NWB.

 We could go into the entire sub-genre of thermal transfer printers, but no one should be buying those at this point.
 I can't think of a legitimate reason to do so because it re-introduces supplies and complexity.
 So naturally, the market has shifted to direct printing, where the heating element inside the printer does the work directly on the Label.

 The wireless printing market is where FreeX joins the fray, looking to target the desktop-class Brother and Zebra units directly.
-At $199, it has large shoes to fill.
-In the USB-only market, the Zebra ZP-450 runs between $200-400 depending on where you get it, the Dymo 4XL at $249, the GK420d at about $349, and the upstart Rollo at $189 all carved out their spots.
-Rollo knock-offs are even less.
+At $299, it has large shoes to fill.
+In the USB-only market, the Zebra ZP-450 runs between $200-400 depending on where you get it, the Dymo 4XL at $249, the GK420d at about $349, among others.
 The Brother QL-1110NWB I mentioned earlier is the only WiFi-enabled thermal label printer out there to use for comparison that’s actively produced and targets the same market with an MSRP of $280.
 (When it came out in 2018, it retailed for $320.)

 Unboxing & First Impressions